pycage/pilvini/README.md

 > **pilvi** *(n.)* cloud<br>
 > **pilvini** my cloud

-*pilvini* is a cloud drive service implementing the WebDAV protoctol running on Node.js.
-But this is not all: *pilvini* also features a fancy HTML5 web interface in case you cannot or want not use a WebDAV client.
+*pilvini* is a cloud drive server implementing the WebDAV protoctol running on Node.js and featuring a slick HTML5 web interface for easy access.

-The purpose of *pilvini* is to make your home filesystem accessible to you worldwide in a secure way, SSL-encrypted and guarded by authorization.

-*pilvini* runs on whatever platform Node.js is running.
+*pilvini* is there to make your home filesystem accessible to you worldwide in a secure way and runs on whatever platform Node.js is running.

 ## Features: